jack-butler/TrapCam/README.md

 past the one week limit, you can alter the TrapCam.sh code.
 Lines 33-36 provide an if-statement to tell the rPi at what date to no longer turn on the lights.
-To alter the length of time that lights are powered, change the "+6 days" on Line 35 to however long you think your batteries can power the lights (that is, how long the can provide greater than 12V).
+To alter the length of time that lights are powered, change the "+6 days" on Line 35 to however long you think your batteries can power the lights (that is, how long they can provide greater than 12V).
 If you aren't running TrapCam with lights at all, simply comment out or remove Lines 33-36 and the script will skip turning on lights.